MicrosoftDocs/power-platform/power-virtual-agents/analytics-billed-sessions.md

 # View billed sessions for Power Virtual Agents

 When you purchase a license you gain capacity for the specified number of billed sessions.
-The capacity is pooled across the entire tenant and any user who has access to Power Virtual Agents can build bots that use this capacity.
+Power Virtual Agents pools this capacity across the entire tenant.

-The capacity is currently not reported at the tenant level, but is available for each individual bot within the analytics section of Power Virtual Agents.
+The capacity isn't reported at the tenant level, but can be seen for each individual bot.

 **Find the number of billed sessions for your bot:**